yizow/WebPi/www/notes.md

 1. Setup webhook for new github repo from [this guide](https://developer.github.com/webhooks/).
 We'll only be listening for push events.

 2. Set the secret token on the Raspberry Pi by adding `export SECRET_TOKEN=your_token` to the end of your `~/.bashrc` file.
 You can have the changes take effect immediately by running `source ~/.bashrc`.
+  * Make sure your code matches the name you chose in `process.env.{ENVIRONMENT_VARIABLE_NAME}` in the javascript file.

 3. Configure nginx to forward those webhooks to a particular port.